You’re going to love this decadent chocolate cake with macerated strawberries! Talk about a special treat for your next dinner party.

 - In a medium-sized bowl, sift the cocoa powder into the flour.
-Whisk in the cornstarch, baking powder, salt, and espresso powder, if using.
+Whisk in the baking powder, salt, and espresso powder, if using.

 - In a stand mixer fitted with the paddle attachment, cream the butter and sugar on medium-high speed until light and fluffy, 5-7 minutes.
 Scrape down the sides of the bowl.
 With the mixer on low speed, add the eggs one at a time, allowing each egg to fully incorporate before adding the next.
 Scrape down the bowl after the 2nd and 4th egg.
 Combine the half-and-half and vanilla.
 With the mixer on medium-low, swiftly alternate between adding the dry and liquid ingredients until just combined.
 Scrape down the bowl and then turn the mixer on again briefly to make sure there are no more dry patches.
 Turn the mixer back medium for approximately 15-30 seconds.